 The lack of racial diversity within conservation and clean energy fields is a persistent problem that is becoming increasingly recognized.
 Recognizing that diversity is a value important to the conservation and clean energy sectors and that we have not always made the progress we strive to make, we seek to work together to help rectify this shortcoming by striving for greater diversity, equity, and inclusion in conservation and clean energy.
-Not only is it intrinsically incumbent upon our sector to change practices that contribute to the lack of people of color, but addressing this problem will also make our work more relevant, accessible, and successful.
-To this end, the Roger Arliner Young (RAY) Diversity Fellowship focuses on increasing opportunities for people of color to learn about, engage with, and enter the conservation and clean energy NGO sectors.
-The Fellowship is designed to support and attract recent college graduates of color with exceptional promise and demonstrated accomplishment who seek to be leaders in the nonprofit and philanthropic sectors.
+Not only is it intrinsically incumbent upon our sector to change practices that contribute to the lack of diversity, but addressing this problem will also make our work more relevant, accessible, and successful.
+To this end, the Roger Arliner Young (RAY) Diversity Fellowship focuses on increasing opportunities for people from under-represented backgrounds to learn about, engage with, and enter the conservation and clean energy NGO sectors.
+The Fellowship is designed to attract and support recent college graduates with exceptional promise and demonstrated accomplishment who seek to be leaders in these sectors.

 Dr. Roger Arliner Young (1889 – November 9, 1964) was an American scientist of zoology, biology, and marine biology.
 She was the first Black woman to receive a doctorate degree in zoology.